ixianming/laravel-route-service-provider/README.md

 - If the value type of the `namespace` is wrong, an exception will be thrown.

-Since the root namespace has a default value (`App\Http\Controllers`), if you do not need to customize the root namespace of the middleware group, please do not set this item's key-value pair under the configuration array of the middleware group, otherwise the default value will be overwritten.
+If you do not need to customize the root namespace of the middleware group, please do not set this item's key-value pair under the configuration array of the middleware group, otherwise the default value will be overwritten.

 #### Customize subdomains used by middleware group